How Not Being Invested in the Stock Market is Profitable

 How Do You Know When a Stock Market Crash is Coming?

 I have developed a system that I have turned into an easy-to-use Book, and Video called the Stock Market Crash Detector.

 This system is backtested over the last 90 years and provides a clear foolproof way to know that a stock market crash is about to happen.

 From this position, you buy stocks and hopefully reap the benefits.
 When things start looking bleak – Sell and move to cash.

-Most experienced investors trading their own account use this to their advantage.
-Knowing everything about Technical Analysis and Fundamental Analysis will not help you at all if you refuse to move to cash when the market enters a serious bear phase.
-Money management and preservation of your capital is critical.
-If you risk too much and lose too much you will not have enough money to invest when the going gets good.
+Most experienced investors trading their own accounts use this to their advantage.
+Knowing everything about Technical Analysis and Fundamental Analysis will not help you if you refuse to move to cash when the market enters a serious bear phase.
+Money management and preservation of your capital are critical.
+If you risk too much and lose too much, you will not have enough money to invest when the going gets good.